Are you in the market for an inexpensive alternative housing?

 The free spirit sphere home would bring tiny house living to a whole new level.
 Basically, it is a round tree house that swings from the trees.

 Now, I know some are probably a little turned off by the idea of hanging in the trees.
 But for the adventurous person looking for a less expensive home alternative, this probably sounds like an amazing thrill.
-So if interested, you can learn more about your sphere here.

 15. Tree House